Geodesic slice sampling on Riemannian manifolds: Introduction

-Metropolis-Hastings, Hamiltonian Monte Carlo and Langevin-type algorithms have already been adapted to the Riemannian manifold setting.
+Random walk Metropolis-Hastings, Hamiltonian Monte Carlo and Langevin-type algorithms have already been adapted to the Riemannian manifold setting.
 Moreover, there exist several tailor-made algorithms for specific manifolds.
 Consult Section \ref{Sec: Literature review} for a literature review of MCMC-methods on Riemannian manifolds.
 However, to the best of our knowledge GSS represents the first practical slice sampling-based MCMC method applicable to general Riemannian manifolds.
 Following a slice sampling paradigm is appealing because, by design, the length of the transition step is fitly chosen for each transition.
 This is especially advantageous when efficiently exploring the target distribution requires varying the length of transition steps based on the position and direction of the move, e.g., due to anisotropy.
-It is worth noting that some slice sampling algorithms achieve this without the need for any tunable hyperparameters.
-However, a practical implementation usually introduces additional tunable parameters.
+It is worth noting that some slice sampling algorithms achieve this without any hyperparameters, that need to be tuned.
+However, they are usually introduced by a practical implementation.
 Nonetheless, it is expected that the resulting slice sampler algorithms' performance will be more robust with regard to the choice of these parameters compared to, for example, the sensitivity of a Metropolis-Hastings or Hamiltonian Monte Carlo algorithm to the selection of step size.
-We refer to \cite{neal2003slice} for some more details on these properties of slice sampling; see also \cite{murray2010elliptical} for a further discussion of advantageous and limitations of a slice sampling approach.
+We refer to \cite{neal2003slice} for some more details on these properties of slice sampling; see also \citep{murray2010elliptical} for a further discussion of advantages and limitations of a slice sampling approach.